eriktuck/ei-dev/docs/git/notes.md

 **Open file with VSCode** `code <file name>` (set up default editors with aliases or use `start` and ensure preferred editor is system default)

+### Working Together

+There are two common ways of collaborating:

+1. Fork the repo and submit pull requests to the repo owner
+2. Add Collaborators to your repo to give others push authority

+Forking the repo and submitting pull requests is the safest, as the repo owner is in charge of reviewing all proposed changes before integrating them into the repo.
+However, that can create a lot of work for the repo owner depending on the frequency of commits.

+Adding Collaborators can be done in the Settings tab of a repo.
+This allows anyone listed as a collaborator to work on the repo as if it was their own.
+This will streamline the workflow, but you risk missing simple mistakes, severe mistakes, and malicious intent.